MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/pricing.md

 ---
 title: Managed DevOps Pools pricing
-description: Learn about pricing for your Managed DevOps Pools. ms.date: 08/22/2024 ms.topic: concept-article
+description: Learn how pricing is calculated for your Managed DevOps Pools. ms.date: 08/22/2024 ms.topic: concept-article
 #Customer intent: As a platform engineer, I want to understand how Managed DevOps Pools pricing is determined so that I can estimate my projected cost.